 In the State of Georgia, ignition interlocks are usually only installed when a driver is charged with refusal to submit to post-arrest testing, which can totally suspend ALL driving privileges for a full 12 months.
 Do NOT make an uninformed decision on this important issue without getting a FREE consultation with one of our DUI lawyer GA specialists.

 Georgia DUI Lawyer William Head Created This Helpful DUI Chart Georgia

-More About Our Three Award-Winning Legal Book Authors and DUI Defense Attorneys
+More Information About Our Three Award-Winning Legal Book Authors and DUI Defense Attorneys

 With 4 metro Atlanta DUI law offices, our criminal law attorneys near me in Georgia travel statewide to help citizens accused of impaired driving.
 Call today for your FREE lawyer consultation at 404-567-5515.

-Our DUI defense lawyers always provide a FREE lawyer consultation to help calm potential clients’ worries.
-This is done by outlining a step-by-step game plan for protecting our Client’s right to drive and covering all the potential pitfalls that inaction and lack of familiarity with Georgia Law can cause.
+Our DUI defense lawyers always provide a FREE legal consultation to help calm potential clients’ worries.
+This is done by outlining a step-by-step game plan for protecting our client’s right to drive and covering all the potential pitfalls that inaction and lack of familiarity with Georgia Law can cause.

 DUI lawyer Atlanta Larry Kohn has been with criminal attorney and Board-Certified DUI attorney Bubba Head since 1996.
 Ex-cop turned DUI lawyer Atlanta Cory Yager has been part of the criminal justice, legal services team since 2008.